-Best stretch of beach for sea glass in Southern England is Cowes-Gurnard.
+For me, the next best thing is seaglass.
+The best stretch of beach for sea glass in Southern England is Cowes-Gurnard.
 This piece is not ready yet, and am returning it to the sea to be tumbled for the next few months/years.
 I hope its next finder will enjoy its beauty.

 My finds from my beachcombing today (25th February 2022):